malthee/evolutionary-diffusion-results/aesthetics/README.md

 Findings:
 * Using a greater population size is recommended to allow for variation in the population
-* Mutation should be restricted to a reasonable CLAMP range
+* Mutation should be restricted to a reasonable CLAMP range.
+When these values are exceeded the generational model produces weird results.
 * Arithmetic Crossover works well with default configuration and 0.5
 * Elitism helped in exploitation, otherwise good results would have gotten lost